Snake69/MELGenUtils/Docs/Readme.md

 [MarshallELake @ gmail dot com](mailto:marshallelake@gmail.com).\
 \
-Future: Third party add-ons or extensions may be developed to be included in MELGenKey.
-See \"Miscellaneous Functions -\> Import Add-on for MELGenKey\" and \"Help/Info/Docs -\> MELGenKey Add-ons\".\
+Future: Third party add-ons or extensions may be developed to be included in MELGenUtils.
+See \"Miscellaneous Functions -\> Import Add-on for MELGenUtils\" and \"Help/Info/Docs -\> MELGenUtils Add-ons\".\
 \
 To report a bug, send an email to [MarshallELake @ gmail dot com](mailto:marshallelake@gmail.com) or [Marshall Lake @ mlake dot net](mailto:genealogy@mlake.net).\
 \
-In the application, you may also use \"Help/Info/Docs -\> Contact Developer of MELGenKey via email\" or \"Miscellaneous Functions -\> Send Suggestions/Ideas to Developer of MELGenKey\".\
+In the application, you may also use \"Help/Info/Docs -\> Contact Developer of MELGenUtils via email\" or \"Miscellaneous Functions -\> Send Suggestions/Ideas to Developer of MELGenUtils\".\
 \
 \
 \